php-fig/fig-standards/proposed/http-factory/http-factory.md

      *
      * @param int $code The HTTP status code.
 Defaults to 200.
      * @param string $reasonPhrase The reason phrase to associate with the status code
-     *     in generated response.
+     *     in the generated response.
 If none is provided, implementations MAY use
      *     the defaults as suggested in the HTTP specification.
      */
     public function createResponse(int $code = 200, string $reasonPhrase = ''): ResponseInterface;